-Kendrick Perkins Says People Took LeBron James’ Comments ‘Out Of Context’
+NESN

 That’s what Kendrick Perkins believes, at least.

-Perkins made this perfectly clear on Tuesday’s episode of “The Jump” on ESPN when he sided with the Lakers star’s decision to call Houston Rockets general manager Daryl Morey “misinformed” for tweeting his support for the protesters in Hong Kong.
+Perkins made this perfectly clear on Tuesday’s episode of ESPN’s “The Jump” when he sided with the Lakers star’s decision to call Houston Rockets general manager Daryl Morey “misinformed” for tweeting his support for the protesters in Hong Kong.

 “First of all, with LeBron’s interview, he didn’t agree or disagree with Daryl Morey’s tweet. … People took it out of context and went at ‘Bron for not speaking up when they do have to realize that ‘Bron is the face of the NBA,” Perkins said.
 “He’s the face of Nike basketball.
 And whether or not, if he speaks up on that, either way, he’s going to get backlash.
 So, he’s pretty much just taking a backseat, and I think it’s more on the NBA to speak up.
 It’s more of Adam Silver’s job to control this situation.
 This is not on LeBron.